Accessibility Tools

 Alan Morris at the Christ the Redeemer statue in Rio de Janeiro.

-Christ the Redeemer & Sugarloaf Mountain.
+Christ the Redeemer and Sugarloaf Mountain.

 Christ the Redeemer statue.